What’s the Buzz

 Risks associated with the use of tramadol and oxycodone include:

-Serotonin syndrome (too much serotonin in the body)
+• Serotonin syndrome (a potentially life-threatening condition when there’s too much serotonin in the body)

 In addition, taking tramadol and oxycodone can increase seizure risk, especially when these medications are used in combination with certain antidepressants and other opioids.